keptn/enhancement-proposals/text/0018-simplify-installer.md

     kubectl patch svc bridge -n keptn -p '{"spec": {"type": "NodePort"}}'
     ```

-If the user wants to use an ingress-controller (e.g., nginx-ingress, Linkerd, istio, traefic) for API/Bridge, the recommended way is to use ClusterIP and apply an ingress manifest manually.
+If the user wants to use an ingress-controller (e.g., nginx-ingress, istio, traefik) for API/Bridge, the recommended way is to use ClusterIP and apply an ingress manifest manually.

 ## Breaking changes